MetalBite Review by Alex on 5/5/2019 10:39:46 AM

 What more can be asked of from a debut EP by a freshly cut band?
 Pernicion hands you over to their battering sound of indulgence.
-Impressive is perhaps the most fitting word one can use to describe just how good Seek What They Sought is.
-Clocking in at just around 28 minutes, the EP walks a steady path of intensity; utilizing a crisp and thunderous sound, it boulders through your speakers mightily.
+Impressive is perhaps the most fitting word one can use to describe just how good is Seek What They Sought.
+Clocking in at just around 28 minutes, the EP walks a steady path of intensity; utilizing a crisp and thunderous sound, its boulders through your speakers mightily.
 The songs are considerably lengthy, but Pernicion demonstrates an unfettered flow that is handled with meticulous guitar work that beams thick chunks of trance inducing rhythms on Seek What They Sought.
 And the vocals?
-Holy shit!
-Sounds like the big bad wolf is outside your premises, huffing and puffing about to blow it the fuck down.
+Holy shit! sounds like the big bad wolf is outside your premises, huffing and puffing about to blow it the fuck down.

 Rating: 8.1 out of 10